Discover Financial Services (NYSE:DFS) Upgraded by TheStreet to “B-“

-Other equities analysts have also issued reports about the stock.
-Piper Sandler lifted their price objective on shares of Discover Financial Services from $57.00 to $66.00 and gave the company a neutral rating in a research report on Friday, October 9th.
-Deutsche Bank Aktiengesellschaft boosted their target price on shares of Discover Financial Services from $55.00 to $74.00 and gave the stock a hold rating in a research report on Friday.
-Stephens boosted their target price on shares of Discover Financial Services from $42.00 to $62.00 and gave the stock an equal weight rating in a research report on Friday, July 24th.
-Bank of America boosted their target price on shares of Discover Financial Services from $54.00 to $56.00 and gave the stock a neutral rating in a research report on Monday, August 17th.
-Finally, BMO Capital Markets boosted their target price on shares of Discover Financial Services from $76.00 to $80.00 and gave the stock an outperform rating in a research report on Friday.
-Two equities research analysts have rated the stock with a sell rating, seven have given a hold rating and eleven have given a buy rating to the company’s stock.
-The company currently has a consensus rating of Hold and a consensus price target of $66.06.
+A number of other brokerages have also recently issued reports on DFS.
+Piper Sandler upped their price objective on shares of Discover Financial Services from $57.00 to $66.00 and gave the stock a “neutral” rating in a report on Friday, October 9th.
+Deutsche Bank Aktiengesellschaft upped their price target on shares of Discover Financial Services from $55.00 to $74.00 and gave the company a “hold” rating in a report on Friday.
+Royal Bank of Canada upped their price target on shares of Discover Financial Services from $61.00 to $75.00 and gave the company an “outperform” rating in a report on Friday.
+Wells Fargo & Company restated a “hold” rating on shares of Discover Financial Services in a report on Friday, October 9th.
+Finally, Bank of America upped their price target on shares of Discover Financial Services from $54.00 to $56.00 and gave the company a “neutral” rating in a report on Monday, August 17th.
+Two investment analysts have rated the stock with a sell rating, seven have assigned a hold rating and eleven have assigned a buy rating to the company.
+The company currently has an average rating of “Hold” and a consensus target price of $66.06.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, December 3rd.
-Stockholders of record on Thursday, November 19th will be paid a dividend of $0.44 per share.
-This represents a $1.76 dividend on an annualized basis and a dividend yield of 2.67%.
-The ex-dividend date is Wednesday, November 18th.
-Discover Financial Services’s dividend payout ratio is currently 19.38%.

-In other news, Director Mary K. Bush sold 1,920 shares of the company’s stock in a transaction dated Friday, July 31st.
-The shares were sold at an average price of $49.23, for a total transaction of $94,521.60.
-Following the completion of the transaction, the director now owns 55,899 shares of the company’s stock, valued at approximately $2,751,907.77.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+In related news, Director Mary K. Bush sold 1,920 shares of the stock in a transaction dated Friday, July 31st.
+The shares were sold at an average price of $49.23, for a total value of $94,521.60.
+Following the completion of the transaction, the director now owns 55,899 shares of the company’s stock, valued at $2,751,907.77.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
 Corporate insiders own 0.55% of the company’s stock.

-Large investors have recently modified their holdings of the company.
-Asset Dedication LLC purchased a new stake in shares of Discover Financial Services during the 3rd quarter worth about $28,000.
-Smithfield Trust Co. grew its holdings in shares of Discover Financial Services by 620.0% during the 2nd quarter.
-Smithfield Trust Co. now owns 720 shares of the financial services provider’s stock worth $36,000 after purchasing an additional 620 shares during the period.
-Beese Fulmer Investment Management Inc. purchased a new stake in shares of Discover Financial Services during the 2nd quarter worth about $38,000.
-NEXT Financial Group Inc purchased a new stake in shares of Discover Financial Services during the 3rd quarter worth about $45,000.
-Finally, Bedel Financial Consulting Inc. grew its holdings in shares of Discover Financial Services by 53.9% during the 2nd quarter.
-Bedel Financial Consulting Inc. now owns 914 shares of the financial services provider’s stock worth $46,000 after purchasing an additional 320 shares during the period.
-Institutional investors and hedge funds own 83.95% of the company’s stock.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+Asset Dedication LLC acquired a new stake in shares of Discover Financial Services during the third quarter worth approximately $28,000.
+Smithfield Trust Co. increased its holdings in shares of Discover Financial Services by 620.0% during the second quarter.
+Smithfield Trust Co. now owns 720 shares of the financial services provider’s stock worth $36,000 after buying an additional 620 shares in the last quarter.
+Beese Fulmer Investment Management Inc. acquired a new stake in shares of Discover Financial Services during the second quarter worth approximately $38,000.
+NEXT Financial Group Inc acquired a new stake in shares of Discover Financial Services during the third quarter worth approximately $45,000.
+Finally, Bedel Financial Consulting Inc. increased its holdings in shares of Discover Financial Services by 53.9% during the second quarter.
+Bedel Financial Consulting Inc. now owns 914 shares of the financial services provider’s stock worth $46,000 after buying an additional 320 shares in the last quarter.
+83.95% of the stock is owned by institutional investors.

 Discover Financial Services, through its subsidiaries, operates as a direct banking and payment services company in the United States.
 The Direct Banking segment offers Discover-branded credit cards to individuals; and other consumer products and services, including private student loans, personal loans, home equity loans, and other consumer lending, as well as deposit products, such as certificates of deposit, money market accounts, savings accounts, checking accounts, and individual retirement arrangement certificates of deposit.